 - NCBA Lawyer Referral Service

-The North Carolina Lawyer Referral Service is a program of the North Carolina Bar Association Foundation which provides the name of an attorney in a particular area of law based on the callers geographic location.
-Clients are offered a 30 minute consultation with an attorney at a cost of no more than $50.
+The North Carolina Lawyer Referral Service is a program of the North Carolina Bar Association Foundation which provides the name of an attorney in a particular area of law based on the location of the caller.
+Callers are offered a 30-minute initial consultation with an attorney at a cost of no more than $50.
 The Lawyer Referral Service is open from 9am to 5pm Monday through Friday, and can be reached at (800) 662-7660.
 Those in need of a lawyer can also

 - North Carolina Law Schools

 - Campbell University School of Law, Buies Creek